avocado-framework/avocado/docs/source/guides/contributor/chapters/how.rst

 ------------

 If a test fails, congratulations, you have just found a bug.
 And If you have precise steps to reproduce, awesome!
 You're on your way to reporting a useful bug report.

-.. warning:: TODO: Describe how to report a bug!
+Don't be afraid of reporting bugs that you are not sure if is valid.
+The most that can happen is that we find out together that this is a feature instead!

+Avocado is using Github's issue tracking system for collecting and discussing issues.
+If you have a possible candidate, do not hesitate, share with us by `creating a new issue<https://github.com/avocado-framework/avocado/issues/>`_.

 Suggest enhancements
 --------------------

-.. warning:: TODO: Describe how to suggest features
+The same is valid when suggesting a new feature or enhancements: Don't think twice, just `submit the feature request<https://github.com/avocado-framework/avocado/issues/>`_ using the same link.
+Our community will see if and when it might become a part of the Avocado Framework.

 Contribute with code
 --------------------